arsuk/ip-mdb-client-demo/readme.txt

 The IPtestServlet send pacs.008.xml messages test bank beneficiary request queue.
 Instant Payments will validate the message and route it to the requested beneficiary queue.
 The IPbeneficiaryRequestBean if the beneficiary test bank will read them.
-It will then create the pacs.002.xml response message using a template and it will copy the originator fields to the pacs.008 which wll then be send to the beneficiary response queue.
+It will then create the pacs.002.xml response message using a template and it will copy the originator fields to the pacs.008 which will then be send to the beneficiary response queue.
 Instant Payments will receive the pacs.002.xml and after validation forward it to the originator response queue.
 If this test bank is the originator then it should get the response in the IPOriginatorResponseBean.
 The beneficiary test bank will get a confirmation on the confirmation queue in the IPbeneficiaryConfirmation bean.